About Us

 Opal Sternbaum

-Learning Support (Empowerment) Teacher
+Learning Support (Empowerment) Teacher/HOC

 I am passionate about educating and supporting the whole child and creating an environment of trust and collaboration.
 I focus on providing an equitable learning experience and fostering inclusive communities.
 I use a trauma-informed approach and identify and celebrate each student’s strengths.
 I have taught in a range of settings from the Northern Territory to Victoria and I am excited to be taking on the Empowerment Teacher role and using my skills to support and empower young people to engage with their learning.